-The MRP for 2018/2019 has been calculated in accordance with the amended MRP policy that was approved by full Council in December 2017, using the following method:
+The MRP for 2019/2020 has been calculated in accordance with the amended MRP policy that was approved by full Council in December 2017, using the following method:

-- Supported Borrowing MRP is calculated on a straight-line basis, at 2% of capital expenditure incurred. - · Unsupported Borrowing For all debt not in receipt of revenue support from central government, MRP is made on an annuity basis over the life of the asset. - Finance Leases the MRP for finance leases is equal to the principal element of the rental payable each year.
+- Supported Borrowing MRP is calculated on a straight-line basis, at 2% of capital expenditure incurred. - Unsupported Borrowing For all debt not in receipt of revenue support from central government, MRP is made on an annuity basis over the life of the asset. - Finance Leases the MRP for finance leases is equal to the principal element of the rental payable each year.

-As existing Council Taxpayers have been charged in previous years for MRP that has subsequently been reduced as a result of the retrospective policy changes introduced in 2017/2018, the level of MRP made in year has been reduced in order to provide those Taxpayers with the policy benefits arising within a reasonable time-frame.
-In 2018/2019 MRP has therefore been reduced by £3.2m, with further planned reductions of £3.2m per annum for the financial years 2019/2020 to 2021/2022.
+As existing Council Taxpayers have been charged in previous years for MRP that has subsequently been reduced as a result of the retrospective policy changes introduced in 2018/2019, the level of MRP made in year has been reduced in order to provide those Taxpayers with the policy benefits arising within a reasonable time-frame.
+In 2019/2020 MRP has therefore been reduced by £3.2m, with further planned reductions of £3.2m per annum for the financial years 2020/2021 and 2021/2022.